 2.1.1.1 Establishment at a study group meeting

-For establishment at a study group meeting, the submission of a proposal to set up a focus group on a specific topic, including terms of reference, should take the form of a written contribution submitted at least twelve calendar days before that study group meeting.
+For establishment at a study group meeting, the submission of a proposal to set up a focus group on a specific topic should take the form of a written contribution submitted as far in advance as possible of that study group meeting, but no later than at least twelve calendar days before.
+The proposal must include well-defined terms of reference (fulfilling all requirements described in clause 2.2 below), as well as a gap analysis, which the study group will assess in line with the criteria in clause 2.1 above.

 In the case that all topics fall without doubt, within the work area of this study group, the establishment will be discussed during this meeting, and may be decided at the same meeting.

+If discussions as to establishment of the focus group result in significant revisions to the contribution that substantively change the nature of the focus group as originally proposed, the study group should direct the proponents to submit a revised proposal in the form of a new written contribution to the next study group meeting.

 If views are expressed that the proposed topic overlaps with the mandate of another study group, the chairman of the study group to which the proposal is addressed will send the proposal to the chairman of TSAG.
 The chairman of TSAG will then proceed as described in clauses 2.1.2.1 or 2.1.2.2 below.